Written by Philip Lazebnik, William Douglas Lansford, David Carren, J. Larry Carroll, Joe Menosky, and Ronald D. Moore

 Picard believes Ardra to be nothing more than a con artist, as he and the crew systematically begin to debunk all of her stunts such as the seismic activity, her appearing and disappearing, and her changing form.

 The episode felt to me like someone who is not religious trying to debunk all of the religious myths out there.
 Suffice it to say, since our technology cannot do what the technology on Star Trek does, it seems a dumb angle to take.
-Having the audience question what we believe has been done before, but in a much more intelligent and thought-provoking way.
+Having the audience question what we believe has been done before but in a much more intelligent and thought-provoking way.
 If this was the angle of this episode, it really is an insult to the fan’s intelligence.

 To their credit, the actors do seem to make a concerted effort to try to do something with what had to appear to them as a horrible script.
 Brent Spiner and Patrick Stewart do the best they can with how their characters are written, but it just all feels wrong.

 Suffice it to say, I’ve read fan-fiction that is of much better quality than this episode.
 Not quite as bad as The Royale, Devil’s Due is just plain stupid.
 The only redeeming feature I could find was seeing what the Klingon’s idea of a devil looked like.
-This episode is not worth the time spent to watch it.
+This episode is not worth the time spent watching it.